haikulearning/policies/additional-school-terms.md

 ## 1. KEEPING YOUR STUDENT DATA CONFIDENTIAL (THIS IS VERY IMPORTANT TO US) AND COMPLYING WITH APPLICABLE LAWS

-We maintain the confidentiality of your Student Data and do not knowingly share it with third parties other than as described in Section 2.2 and in the [General Terms of Service](http://www.haikulearning.com/terms) and our [Privacy Policy](http://www.haikulearning.com/privacy).
+We maintain the confidentiality of your Student Data and do not knowingly share it with third parties other than as described in Section 2.2 and in the [General Terms of Service][general-terms] and our [Privacy Policy][privacy-policy].

 Both parties agree to uphold their responsibilities under the Family Educational Rights and Privacy Act (“FERPA”), the Protection of Pupil Rights Amendment (“PPRA”), and the Children’s Online Privacy Protection Act (“COPPA”).
 We provide the Services as an outsourced institutional function under FERPA 34 CFR Part 99.31(a)(1).
 COPPA requires that online service providers obtain clear and verifiable parental or legal guardian consent before collecting personal information from children under the age of 13.
 You represent and warrant that you have received consent from parents or legal guardians, or have the authority to provide consent on behalf of parents or legal guardians, for us to collect information from students before allowing children under the age of 13 to access our Services.
 We recommend that all Schools provide appropriate disclosures to students and parents regarding their use of service providers such as Haiku Learning and that they provide a copy of our Privacy Policy to parents and legal guardians.